 Japan - An Exploration of its Arts

-Experience the A to Zen of Japanese art and culture with this whirlwind tour through buzzing cities and remote islands.
-We venture from Tokyo’s Imperial Palace Gardens to some of the world’s largest art collections, imbibing tea ceremonies, origami and cat charms along the way.
-We’re entranced by classical Noh Theatre, the musical masked drama that has been performed in Japan since the 14th century.
-We board the bullet train and sail to the famous ‘art island’ of Naoshima, where al fresco installations both delight and disorient their visitors.
+Experience the A to Zen of Japanese art and culture on this whirlwind tour through buzzing cities, remote islands and sprawling countryside.
+We venture from Tokyo’s Imperial Palace Gardens to some of the world’s largest art collections, imbibing tea ceremonies, ancient castles and visiting stunning temples.

 - Cultural Excursion